 How long do I have to repay the loan?

 Scheme loans are limited to a maximum term of five years.
 However, the lender will determine the exact terms of individual loans.

 What happens if I am unable to repay the loan?

 Can I apply directly to the Government for a loan?

-No. Applications for a scheme loan must be made to a bank or non-bank that is participating in the scheme.
+No. Applications for a scheme loan must be made to a bank, non-bank or non-deposit taking lender that is participating in the scheme.

 What if my application is declined – where else can I get support?

 Government has introduced a range of measures to support businesses and individuals.
 More information on support available is available here on the Treasury website: COVID-19 economic response measures

 What is the time period for applying for a scheme loan?

 If a borrower defaults, how much of the loan amount is paid by the Crown?